colaberry/trust-before-intelligence-book/manuscript/appendix/appendix_b_inpact_framework_reference.md

     class L1,L2,L3,L4,L5,L6,L7 layer
 ```

-**Figure B.3: INPACTâ„¢ Needs Mapped to 7-Layer Architecture**
+**Figure B.3: INPACT™ Needs Mapped to 7-Layer Architecture**

-Each INPACTâ„¢ need is fulfilled by specific architectural layers.
+Each INPACT™ need is fulfilled by specific architectural layers.
 For example, Instant (speed) requires Layer 2 (Real-Time Data) and Layer 1 (Storage with caching).
 Natural (understanding) depends on Layer 3 (Semantic Layer) and Layer 4 (RAG).
-This mapping helps teams prioritize layer development based on which INPACTâ„¢ needs are most critical for their use case.
+This mapping helps teams prioritize layer development based on which INPACT™ needs are most critical for their use case.

 ---

-## INPACTÃ¢â€žÂ¢ Glossary
+## INPACT™ Glossary

 **ABAC:** Attribute-Based Access Control - Contextual authorization layer evaluating user attributes, resource attributes, and context, layered on top of RBAC

 **Adaptive:** Continuous learning and improvement (vs quarterly reviews or static models)

-**Agent Needs:** The six requirements agents must have to earn user trust (INPACTÃ¢â€žÂ¢)
+**Agent Needs:** The six requirements agents must have to earn user trust (INPACT™)

 **Audit Trail:** Complete log of data access, decisions, and reasoning (for compliance and explainability)